kapitankuka2011/Ter-OS/README.md

 # Real hardware
 ###### (it was done on creator's personal laptop)
-to run it is possible, i mean just burn the iso and plug it in, BUT keyboard can not work to fix it just run with "Ventoy"
+to run it on real pc/laptop, is possible, i mean just burn the iso and plug it in, BUT keyboard can not work to fix it just run with "Ventoy"